 Perot Sought Probe of Alleged Armitage Drug Smuggling, Bush Aide Says

-The Globe reported that Armitage was alleged to have been involved in drug and weapons trafficking dating to the early 1970s when he was in Vietnam, and when working as a Defense Department consultant in Bankok in the mid-1970s.
+Bush’s office was responding to a Sunday article in the Boston Globe.
+The newspaper quoted sources it did not name as saying Perot had asked Bush to investigate allegations Armitage was involved in drug and weapons trafficking dating to the early 1970s when he was in Vietnam, and when working as a Defense Department consultant in Bangkok, Thailand, in the mid-1970s.

-The Defense Department, in a statement released in response to queries about the story, said Sunday, ''That's an old allegation that was looked into years ago and found to be groundless.''
+The Defense Department, in a statement released Sunday, said, ″That’s an old allegation that was looked into years ago and found to be groundless.″

 The statement said Armitage ″is under no investigation by the Department of Defense.
 Secretary (Caspar) Weinberger has full confidence in him.″

-Lt.
-Col. Edwina Palmer, a Pentagon spokesman, said Armitage could not be reached for comment.
+Pentagon spokeswoman Lt.
+Col. Edwina Palmer said Armitage could not be reached for comment.

-The Globe said Armitage confronted Perot last October, apparently having heard that Perot was allegedly complaining about him.
-Armitage denied that he was involved in drug and weapons trafficking, the newspaper said.
+The Globe said Armitage met with Perot last October after apparently hearing that Perot had allegedly complained about him.
+Armitage denied involvement in drug and weapons trafficking, the newspaper said.

-Perot confirmed Sunday he had met with Armitage but refused to elaborate.
+Hart said Bush’s White House meeting with Perot was Oct.
+16. Perot confirmed Sunday he had met with Armitage but would not elaborate.

-Armitage is the administration's point man on the POW-MIA question and has traveled to Southeast Asia on the issue.
+Armitage is the administration’s point man on the POW-MIA question and has traveled to Southeast Asia in that capacity.

-''As you work on things like this every now and then you stumble over something,'' Perot said Sunday, but declined to elaborate further. ''I have one mission in life and that's to get to the bottom of the POW-MIA situation.''
+″As you work on things like this every now and then you stumble over something,″ Perot said Sunday, but declined to elaborate. ″I have one mission in life and that’s to get to the bottom of the POW-MIA situation.″

-Perot, founder of Electronic Data Systems now owned by General Motors, has been involved in efforts to rescue international hostages in the past, and and engineered a commando raid that rescued two of his company's employees kidnapped in Iran in 1979.
+Perot, founder of Electronic Data Systems now owned by General Motors, has been involved in efforts to rescue hostages overseas in the past - including the Americans in Lebanon - and engineered a commando raid that rescued two of his company’s employees kidnapped in Iran in 1979.